absa-subatomic-legacy/subatomic-documentation/docs/quantum-mechanic/command-reference.md

 1. [`sub add team member`](#sub-add-team-member) - Add a member to a team
 2. [`sub add team owner`](#sub-add-team-owner) - Add a member as an owner to a team
 3. [`sub onboard me`](#sub-onboard-me) - The most important command, without on-boarding yourself you will not be able to run any subatomic commands.
 You will need to input your `first name`, `last name`, `email address` and `domain username`.
 Once submitted you will be able to execute subatomic commands granted you have the permission to execute them.
 For a detailed walk through click [here](../user-guide/onboarding.md).
+4. [`sub update slack details`](#sub-update-slack-details) - Synchronizes a user's Slack details with the Subatomic user details.

 ###  **Package Commands**